staberas/Gatebot/README.md

 - Removed my face biometrics you have to add manually for now
 - some folders might miss
 - you cant yet activate 20class recognition without crashing the facedetection later
+- animation speed is slow until i can figure out a way to multithread
+- NOTE: USE THE MINIMUM FIRMWARE
+-